arahi7860/mongoose-queries/README.md

 }
 ```

 Let's verify that this stuff works!
+How do we do that?
+By visiting all the appropriate routes.

 ## Bonus: Seed the Database (20 min / 2:30)

-We want our database to contain data when we start our application, or when we share it with someone else and have them work on it.
+We want our database to contain data when we start our application, or when we
+share it with someone else and have them work on it.

-Instead of manually creating users and tweets by typing them into the front end, we can set up a seed file that will populate the data with some starter data.
+Instead of manually creating users and tweets by typing them into the front end,
+we can set up a seed file that will populate the data with some starter data.

-Because we're using mongoose in our project, we can just use the models we've already built to create data for us.
+Because we're using mongoose in our project, we can just use the models we've
+already built to create data for us.

 ### Set Up Seed File